Bortiz25/pet-store-website/README.md

  # `.ejs` files
 - about.ejs
+- accountPage.ejs
+   Page that displays the user's information when they login
 - addProduct.ejs
-    includes the form admin users submit to add a new product.
+    Includes the form admin users submit to add a new product.
 - adminPage.ejs
     Includes hyperlinks to `audit.ejs` and `addProduct.ejs`.
 This page contains a grid of all available products with corresponding delete buttons.
 - audit.ejs